banerjeesarmistha065-hub/news-eda-project/README.md

-📰 News Articles EDA Project
+📰 News Articles EDA Project:

-📌 Overview
+📌 Overview:

 This project performs Exploratory Data Analysis (EDA) on a dataset of news articles.
 Using Python libraries like Pandas, Matplotlib, Seaborn, and WordCloud, the analysis uncovers trends, popular keywords, category insights, and temporal patterns in the news data.